Hypopnea

 Hypopnea is overly shallow breathing or an abnormally low respiratory rate.
-Hypopnea is typically defined by a decreased amount of air movement into the lungs and can cause hypoxemia (low levels of oxygen in the blood.)
+Hypopnea is typically defined by a decreased amount of air movement into the lungs and can cause hypoxemia (low levels of oxygen in the blood).
 It commonly is due to partial obstruction of the upper airway, but can also have neurological origins in central sleep apnea.
 (Or if a person has sleep apnea caused by both causes, it is variously referred to by a number of names, such as mixed sleep apnea or complex sleep apnea.)

 Hypopnea is traditionally considered to be less severe than apnea (the complete cessation of breathing), while other researchers have discovered hypopnea to have a "similar if not indistinguishable impact" on the negative outcomes of sleep breathing disorders.
 In sleep clinics, obstructive sleep apnea syndrome or obstructive sleep apnea–hypopnea syndrome (as well as central sleep apnea) is normally diagnosed based on the frequent presence of apneas and/or hypopneas rather than differentiating between the two phenomena.
 The combined number of apnea and hypopnea events that occur on average per hour during sleep is noted using the Apnea–hypopnea index (AHI).

 Hypopnea during sleep is classed as a sleep disorder.
 With moderate to severe hypopnea, sleep is disturbed such that patients may get a full night's sleep but still not feel rested.
 The disruption in breathing causes a drop in blood oxygen level, which may in turn disrupt the stages of sleep.

 Daytime hypopnea events, however, are mostly limited to those with severely compromised respiratory muscles, as occurs in certain neuromuscular diseases or compromised central respiratory drive, as occurs in conditions such as acquired or congenital central hypoventilation syndrome (ACHS or CCHS).
 Daytime hypopnea can also cause a drop in blood oxygen level.

 Symptoms

 The most common hypopnea symptom is excessive sleepiness, which results from constant sleep interruption.
 People with hypopnea due to airflow obstruction often have loud, heavy snoring that is interrupted with choking sounds or loud snorts followed by periods of silence, because not enough air can flow into the lungs through the mouth and nose.
 The periods of silence can last 20 seconds or longer and can happen many times each hour, resulting in poor sleep and reduced levels of oxygen in the blood.

 Other symptoms of hypopnea may include depression, forgetfulness, mood or behaviour changes, trouble concentrating, loss of energy, nervousness, and morning headaches.
-Not all people with hypopnea experience all of these symptoms and not everyone who has these symptoms has hypopnea.
+Not all people with hypopnea experience all of these symptoms and not everyone with these symptoms has hypopnea.

 Consequences

 Hypopnea is a disorder that may result in excessive daytime sleepiness and compromised quality of life, including traffic accidents, diminished productivity in the workplace, and emotional problems.

-Cardiovascular consequences of hypopnea may include myocardial infarction, hypertension, coronary heart disease as well other problems such as stroke, psychiatric problems, impotence, cognitive dysfunction and memory loss.
+Cardiovascular consequences of hypopnea may include myocardial infarction, hypertension, coronary heart disease, as well as other problems such as stroke, psychiatric problems, impotence, cognitive dysfunction and memory loss.